How To Recognise Prey Drive In A Pet Greyhound

 For re-homers, this means taking the time to discuss these risks with the novice greyhound adopter.

-A greyhound allowed to chase small dogs around the park is a completely different scenario to one that remains under control on a leash.
+A greyhound allowed to chase small dogs around the park is a completely different scenario from one that remains under control on a leash.

 Prey drive has variable thresholds too.